On minimizers and convolutional filters: theoretical connections and applications to genome analysis: Introduction

 In this manuscript, we focus on understanding the efficacy of CNNs on categorical sequence data.
 While interpretations of a CNNs weights and neurons are often made by way of comparison to the receptive fields of visual neurons, that interpretation falls apart when applied to biological sequence data.
 Unlike the brightness of a pixel in an image, biological sequences are not ordinal, but rather instead categorical vectors---a nucleotide is either present or not in a particular position, without any sense of relative magnitude.
 In images, for example, a filter may detect a horizontal edge, which is characterized by bright pixels on one side and dark on the other; if you slightly brighten the pixels on one side, or add some noise to the image, the edge is still characterized by that pattern, which filters are trained to pick up.
 However, while you could imagine patterns of nucleotides that correspond to an edge, e.g. AAAATTTT, there are no intermediate `levels' for a CNN filter to pick up.
 Still, CNNs have proved effective on genomic data, such as in the classification of metagenomic sequences of bacteria by taxonomy \cite{fiannaca2018deep}.
 It thus seems that CNNs are not intuitively suited for categorical sequence classification, but empirically, they irrespectively have excellent performance.
 Why?

 Here, we prove two technical Theorems \ref{thm:math} and \ref{thm:math2} showing that the hash family of dot products with random spherical Gaussian multivariates preferentially selects more extremal elements as maximums, but uniformly randomly selects among equally distinct elements, and that maximums are more likely to be similar to each other.
-A immediate corollary is then our Main Theorem \ref{thm:main}, showing that on categorical sequences, minimizers and untrained randomly initialized convolutional filters with max-pooling (Figure \ref{fig:cnn}) are nearly equivalent. \begin{theorem} Consider a CNN acting on one-hot encoded categorical vectors with a single convolutional filter following by max-pooling, both of stride-1.
-Then the output of the max-pooling layer is precisely equivalent to choosing a minimizer over the windows/patches that are max-pooled.
-If the weights of the filter are initialized as a spherical Gaussian multivariate, then the implied minimizer hash function is mostly random but has the following properties: \begin{enumerate} \item It is at least as likely to choose the the most distinct categorical feature in a window as any other k-mer, where distinctness is measured in absolute Hamming deviation from the other features; \item And the set of minimizers it chooses overall are likely to be closer in Hamming distance to each other than a random set of k-mers. \end{enumerate} \end{theorem}
+A immediate corollary is then our Main Theorem \ref{thm:main}, showing that on categorical sequences, minimizers and untrained randomly initialized convolutional filters with max-pooling (Figure \ref{fig:cnn}) are nearly equivalent.

 We then show in empirical simulations that these properties manifest as decreased \textit{density} in highly repetitive sequences as compared to random minimizer schemes, both in simulation and on real human telomeres.
 Although at least one minimizer is guaranteed to be selected from each window, the number of minimizers that are selected overall determines the density; lowering the density can improve the efficiency of minimizer-based algorithms, as has been a design goal in the minimizer literature \cite{marccais2017improving,zheng2020improved}.
 Our results show that Gaussian convolutions are better for density than random minimizers, though special-purpose methods such as Miniception\cite{zheng2020improved} still do better than Gaussian convolutions.
-Together, our theory and experiments resolve our central question by connecting together two seemingly unrelated methods that have both achieved powerful results in computational biology, and explaining some of the advantages of using random Gaussian convolutions for feature selection.